Christmas In July

 2. Find Your Inspiration

 All year long I scour Pinterest along with a few other spots for Christmas inspiration.
-Here are simple places to gather and find inspiration for your your Christmas decor.
+Here are simple places to gather and find inspiration for your Christmas decor.

 In our new home we have a gorgeous stair banister that I have been dreaming of decorating for Christmas.
 I have long admired Monica Hibb’s banister, shown above, so it will serve as my inspiration this year!